Skip to main content

 IPC BridgeCommunicates between main process and renderer

-File BrowserNative dialog for selecting local plugin directories
+File BrowserNative dialog for selecting local node directories

 The File Browser is a desktop convenience feature.
-In standalone mode, users can type local paths directly into the plugin installation input field.
+In standalone mode, users can type local paths directly into the node installation input field.

 Server Restart Protocol